brotkrueml/codehighlight/Documentation/Configuration/Index.rst

 -----

-If you want to change the layout or template of the content element or add a partial you can make a copy of then and adjust the Fluid root paths.
+If you want to change the layout or template of the content element or add a partial you can make a copy of them and adjust the Fluid root paths.

 Path to template root (FE)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~